 - Whether you envisage further funding rounds being necessary in the future

-You can include links to a business plan or any other documents with the application if you wish.
+When you’re booking your slot, you can include links to a business plan or any other documents if you wish.

 Step 3 – Informal Pitching Session